create3000/x_ite/docs/_posts/components/ParticleSystems/WindPhysicsModel.md

 ### SFFloat [in, out] **turbulence** 0 <small>[0,1]</small>

-Turbulence field specifies how much the wind acts directly in line with the direction, and how much variation is applied in directions other than the wind direction.
+*turbulence* field specifies how much the wind acts directly in line with the direction, and how much variation is applied in directions other than the wind direction.

 #### Hint